Lane-G-Smith/Discord-Bot-Stalker/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
       <p align="center">A Discord bot that emulates an annoyingly obsessed stalker that can be set to stalk someone using their client id.
-Every time the victim comments on anything, the stalker will reply with creepily loving adoration and affection.
+Every time the victim comments on anything, the stalker will reply with over-the-top inappropriate adoration and affection.
 Uses GPT3.5-Turbo-0613.
       </p>
      </td>
    </tr>